clux/modul8/docs/require.md

 ### File extensions

 File extensions are never necessary, but you can (and sometimes should) include them for specificity (except for on the data domain).

+modul8 allows mixing and matching JavaScript, CoffeeScript, and other altJs languages, but is only as forgiving with such mixing as you deserve.
- To see why you perhaps should, consider the simplified algorithm `require()` uses to resolve the files you required on the server:
+To see why you perhaps should, consider the simplified algorithm used to resolve (non-external and non-data) requires on from the server

-    name = require input, domain = current domait (stored in closure) while(domain)
+    name = require input, domain = domain of requiree while(domain)
       return true if exists(domain + name)
       return true if exists(domain + name + '.js')
       return true if exists(domain + name + '.coffee')
+      return true if exists(domain + name + altJsExt) //if used .register('altJsExt', compiler)
-      domain = nextDomain
+      domain = nextDomain // if applicable (see require priority below) return false

-    return false
+If you use _CoffeeScript_ or other registered compilers for altJs languages, and if there is even a chance of a file of the same name with a `.js` extension popping up in the same folder: then you should only use `require()` with an explicitly specified file extension.

- If there is one thing to learn from it is is that you absolutely **DO NOT omit extensions and keep .js and .coffee versions in the same folder** or you will quickly become very frustrated as to why your coffee changes arent doing anything.
+In short: **DO NOT omit extensions and keep .js and .coffee versions in the same folder** or you will quickly become very frustrated as to why your coffee changes arent doing anything.

 ### Require Folders

 Require strings not resolving as a file, or ending in a slash will try to resolve the name as a folder and look for a file named `index` following the above logic.
-In short the following are almost equivalent:
+The following will all resolve a folder, but the last has the possiblility of a collision with a file of the same name as the folder:

     require('controllers/index');
     require('controllers/'); //looks for controllers/index+extension